discourse-network/discourse-network.github.io/_pages/conduits.md

 ### Ric Campbell, Data Manager (The University of Sheffield)

-[Ric Campbell](https://orda.shef.ac.uk/authors/Richard_Campbell/2798959) works in research data management, supporting researchers in organising, maintaining, and enabling effective use of research data.
+[Ric Campbell](https://orda.shef.ac.uk/authors/Richard_Campbell/2798959) works in helping researchers gain access to, manage, and wrangle routine health data, while instilling good adherence to the required governance.
+He is also the N8 CIR RDM Theme lead working to bring together the community and share best practice.

  <hr/>